ssk-d/fireflutter/README.md

   - User can enable/disable to get notification when a user creates a comments under his post/comment.
   - User can subscribe/unsubscribe for new posts or comments under a forum.

-- Remote Realtime Configuration
+- Realtime App Settings

-  - Realtime contents update.
-Admin can update a page title and content.
+  - Update App Settings via Admin page.

+- Internalization (Localization)
+  - Texts in menu, screens can be translated via Admin page.

 ## Firestore Structure